Visual Search is here — find similar images in seconds. Want ideas for your team’s use case? Book a Demo

 4. Enable AI tagging: Let AI automatically fill in metadata with relevant tags.
 You can create a controlled vocabulary to standardize comments and improve efficiency.

-5. Use advanced search: Take advantage of generative AI to make searches easy.
+5. Use advanced search: Take advantage of Generative AI Models to make searches easy.
 Use search operators to narrow down your results, especially in large libraries.

 6. Turn on face recognition: This is great for professional photographers or businesses using actors in advertising, but it’s also handy for organizing family albums.